-Prof. Israel has lectured widely–both domestically (at Harvard, Yale, Duke, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba).
-He has participated in more than two-dozen academic conferences, and essays of his have been translated into French, German, Polish, Spanish and Euskera (Basque).
+He has lectured widely–both domestically (at Harvard, Yale, Columbia, Duke, Virginia, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba), and has participated in more than two-dozen academic conferences.
+Essays of his have been translated into French, German, Polish, Spanish and/or Euskera (Basque).

 Professor Israel has been on the faculty of the English Program of the CUNY Graduate Center since 2009.
 Recent courses he has taught include “”Literature’s Wake” (2015), On Spirals” (2013), “Modernist Poetry and Poetics (2012), “Literature and Human Rights” (2010) and “Beckett and Sustainability” (2009).